Skip to main content

 Internet vs TV: Modern Service Needs

 Contemporary households universally require internet connectivity for streaming video, gaming, remote work, smart home devices, communication, and general web access.
 Internet has become as essential as electricity and water for most families in 2026.
-Television, conversely, has transitioned from mandatory to optional—millions of households now stream content via Netflix, Hulu, YouTube TV, and other platforms using their internet connection, completely eliminating traditional cable or satellite TV subscriptions.
+Television, conversely, has transitioned from mandatory to optional—millions of households now stream content via Netflix, Hulu, YouTube TV.
+Other platforms using their internet connection, completely eliminating traditional cable or satellite TV subscriptions.

 Cox provides the essential internet service plus optional cable TV for customers preferring traditional channel lineups.
 DISH provides only TV service via satellite, requiring customers to obtain internet independently.
 This creates common scenarios: (1) Cox internet + Cox TV bundle, (2) Cox internet + DISH TV separately, or (3) Cox internet + streaming services with no traditional TV.